Happiness by a Proper Standard

 The heroes of Ayn Rand’s two most popular novels – The Fountainhead and Atlas Shrugged – contain many such examples of her moral characters gaining through rational action those values which sustain their own individual lives – to show what it means to be moral by a rational standard – and enjoying their lives greatly in the process.
 Howard Roark goes on to gain a great, uncompromising career; and John Galt goes on to gain his freedom to live his own life in a world run-amuck with irrational philosophy that seeks to enslave him.
 Their struggle was not easy, in either novel, but by following the principles of a fact-based, man-centered morality, they were able to be successful, in the long-run, because they put the facts on their side by using reason as a guide.
 The same can happen in any man’s life, so long as he is rational and going by the facts according to what those facts mean towards his own life by a rational standard.
 By acting on those goals which are in fact beneficial to his life – on all levels – his happiness can be achieved in a moral state of living well.
 As Tara Smith put it in her book on egoism (Viable Values), to be moral by a rational standard means gaining more life to live and to be happy about it – one gains a more joyful life, because one is not fighting either the reality of man’s nature or reality in general, attaining a harmony between both.

 [ * There seems to be some confusion on this point about emotions, even among younger students of Objectivism.
 Emotions do not come about due to a thought process – a process of taking the facts into account using reason, judging those facts by a man-centered standard, and giving the output in the form of feeling an emotion.
 If this is the way it was, then following one’s emotions would present no problem.
 However, emotions come about due to a subconscious process of taking one’s value premises and making an automatic response based upon those value premises.
 But one’s value premises are not automatically pro-man’s-life; one’s value premises are generally accepted due to what you are taught is right or wrong, and what you pick up from the culture in general, and the value premises one figures out on one’s own.
 The problem is that without a proper explicit rational standard, one’s emotions come about due to a hodge-podge of conflicting value premises.
-Some of those subconsciously accepted value premises may well be for your life – you are happy that you got a new job that you will love – but many of them will be anti-life – your priest convinced you not to marry that girl who loves sex and enjoying her own life, and you feel happy about his advise.
+Some of those subconsciously accepted value premises may well be for your life – you are happy that you got a new job that you will love – but many of them will be anti-life – your priest convinced you not to marry that girl who loves sex and enjoying her own life, and you feel happy about his advice.
 Similarly, one may come to accept the idea that geeks are silly and prone to being ridiculous in public, due to modern TV sitcoms and high school peer pressure, while this dampens your own enthusiasm to figure things out on your own and to rejecting reason as a guide to a happy life, feeling good about this all along.
 It is with regard to emotions and accepting emotions as a guide that Ayn Rand most cautioned that one ought to check one’s premises to find out if they are for your life or against your life.
-It is very sound advise and ought to be taken seriously in a joyful manner of living one’s own life as the proper purpose to achieve happiness and success.]
+It is very sound advice and ought to be taken seriously in a joyful manner of living one’s own life as the proper purpose to achieve happiness and success.]